These buildings yoostabe fire halls.

 Fire hall no. 1 opened on December 2, 1907.
 (The fire hall was located in the First Ward, not the Second.)
 Clip is from the December 2 Telegram.

-After the Great South Side Fire of 1909, Fort Worth built several neighborhood fire halls.
+After the South Side fire of 1909, Fort Worth built several neighborhood fire halls.
 No. 5 (1911) on Bryan Avenue is just four blocks east of where the fire began.
 This station replaced an earlier station.
 The building now houses TreyMark Vodka.

 The motorized men of fire hall no. 5.
 (Photo from University of Texas at Arlington Libraries.)

 Sanguinet and Staats provided the city with a design that was used for three fire halls, two of which survive.
 At 2804 Lipscomb Street is fire hall no. 10 (1910).
 According to Tarrant Appraisal District, the city still owns the property.

 No. 10 when it was new and horse power still reined supreme.
 (Photo from University of Texas at Arlington Libraries.)